-- 1. Put the indicator in configuration mode using the setup switch on the back of the unit, see Figure 3-1 on page 44, (or - use (if audit trail is enabled), and navigate to CALIBR, see Figure 4-1 on page 69. - 2.
-Press \bigcirc or \bigtriangledown to go to the WZERO parameter. - 3.
-Press \square or \bigtriangledown to view the previously captured A/D count value for zero. - 4.
+- 1. Put the indicator in configuration mode using the setup switch on the back of the unit, see Figure 3-1 on page 43, (or use well and it trail is enabled), and navigate to CALIBR, see Figure 4-1 on page 68. - 2.
+Press → or ∨ to go to the WZERO parameter. - 3.
+Press or to view the previously captured A/D count value for zero. - 4.
 Remove all weight from the scale platform.
 If the test weights require hooks or chains, place the hooks or chains on the scale for zero calibration. - 5.
-Press TARE of to Calibrate WZERO. - NOTE: If calibration of zero is not required, press ( - 6.
-The indicator displays Calibrating, Please Wait while calibration is in progress.
-When complete, WVAL is displayed. - NOTE: To view zero A/D count, repeat Step 3.
-Instead of pressing Enter while viewing value, press Menu to exit. - 7.
-With WVAL displayed, press TARE of to display the stored calibration weight value. - 8.
-Edit value using the keypad on the 880 Plus, see Section 1.7.2 on page 15 or the following method for the panel mount. - Press \lhd or \succ to select the digit - Press \bigtriangleup or \bigtriangledown to increment or decrement the value - press TARE of when the value is correct - Press \lhd or \triangleright to move the decimal point position - 9.
-Press TARE to store the WVAL value and advance to WSPAN. - 10.
-With WSPAN displayed, press \square or \bigtriangledown to view the previously captured A/D count value for span. - 11.
+Press to Calibrate WZERO.

+6. The indicator displays Calibrating, Please Wait while calibration is in progress.
+When complete, WVAL is displayed.

+- 7. With WVAL displayed, press to display the stored calibration weight value. - 8.
+Edit value using the keypad on the 880 Plus, see Section 1.7.2 on page 14 or the following method for the panel mount. - Press ∧ or ▽ to increment or decrement the value - press when the value is correct - Press ⊲ or ⊳ to move the decimal point position - 9.
+Press to store the WVAL value and advance to WSPAN. - 10.
+With WSPAN displayed, press or ∇ to view the previously captured A/D count value for span. - 11.
 Place test weights on the scale equal to WVAL. - 12.
-Press TARE of to calibrate WSPAN. - 13.
-After The work of the indicator displays Calibrating, Please Wait.
+Press to calibrate WSPAN. - 13.
+After representation is pressed, the indicator displays Calibrating, Please Wait.
 When complete WLIN is displayed.